Share, , Google Plus, Pinterest,

 Mark, An older phone isn’t really more secure than a smartphone, it just does less, so there are less things to try to get from it.

 What’s your concern?
-If you’re worried about your conversations being overheard, or your texts read then at best you’re as vulnerable as smartphone users, you may actually be more so, if your phone is so old as to use an older encryption standard.
+If you’re worried about your conversations being overheard, or your texts read then at best you’re as vulnerable as intotomorrow_logosmartphone users, you may actually be more so, if your phone is so old as to use an older encryption standard.

 If anyone gets a hold of your smartphone and manages to unlock it, they will probably have access to more information, since a smartphone has access to email accounts, and other apps, though some like banking apps will have their own passwords.